 Maryhill is a unique small village in Southern Ontario.

-Our Society is dedicated to the preservation of the unique heritage of the Village of Maryhill , Ontario, Canada and the St. Boniface Catholic Church.
+The Maryhill Historical Society is dedicated to the preservation of the unique heritage of the Village of Maryhill, Ontario, and the St. Boniface Catholic Church as well as the surrounding villages ‚hamlets and farms.

 Click the Soufflenheim link for an interesting history of the area.
-This historical information has been collected by Robert Wideen who has kindly made it available to the Maryhill Historical Society and our website.
+This historical information has bee collected by Robert Wideen who has kindly shared his research with the MHS and has allowed it to be used on this website.